eliasfloreteng/github-auto-deployer/README.md

 3. Verify git credentials if using private repositories
 4. Check the logs for detailed error messages

+### Git Dubious Ownership Errors

+**Problem**: Logs show "fatal: detected dubious ownership in repository"

+**Solution**: This is already handled in the Dockerfile with `git config --global --add safe.directory '*'`.
+If you still see this error:

+1. Rebuild the Docker image: `docker compose build`
+2. Restart the container: `docker compose up -d`

+This error occurs when repositories are mounted from the host with different ownership than the container user.
+The configuration in the Dockerfile automatically trusts all mounted repositories.

 ### Command Execution Failures

 1. Verify the command syntax in `.deployer.yml`